-- 6.1.1.1 These requirements shall apply to drilling ship's and MODU types referred to in 1.2 Part I "Classification" of the Rules for the Classification and Construction and Equipment of Mobile Offshore Drilling Units and Fixed Offshore Platforms and intended for drilling operations for the exploration and/or exploitation of resources beneath the sea bed. - 6.1.1.2 Freeboard values for MODU, in the design of which new approaches to MODU structure, supporting forces, etc. are used and to which these requirements cannot be applied, shall be assigned on the basis of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis.
+- 6.1.1.1 These requirements shall apply to drilling ship's and MODU types referred to in 1.2 Part I "Classification" of the Rules for the Classification and Construction of Mobile Offshore Drilling Units 1 and intended for drilling operations for the exploration and/or exploitation of resources beneath the sea bed. - 6.1.1.2 Freeboard values for MODU, in the design of which new approaches to the MODU structure, supporting forces, etc. are used and to which these requirements cannot be applied, shall be assigned on the basis of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis.